mariehposa/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allows server to store user's information to persist authentication, so there is no need for the user to re-enter his information on every new request made to the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt help us hash passwords in a secure manner before saving them to the database.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt provides time to security algorithm known as Key Derivation Function which helps to slow attackers down.

 - [ ] What are the three parts of the JSON Web Token?

+1. Header
+2. Payload
+3. Signature

 ## Minimum Viable Product